N-b-dy/ioBroker.oxxify-fan-control/README.md

 ## Changelog

+### **WORK IN PROGRESS**

+- Added states for objects with high byte 0x03 with reading and writing
+- Recreate device objects on adapter restart
+- Simplified methods for writing fan data based on subscribed states

 <!--
     Placeholder for the next version (at the beginning of the line):
     ### **WORK IN PROGRESS**
 -->

 ### 0.0.2 (2025-01-06)

 - (N-b-dy) initial release